 Additionally, the annual CU inspection will occur regardless of the status of the renewal fee.
 This will help the City reduce the BTR delinquency rate as well as identify businesses that have gone out of business without providing notice.
-Moreover, these inspections will help identify any business that has opened without obtaining approval.
+Moreover, these inspections will help identify a business that has opened without obtaining approval.

-The following fee schedule is proposed for the Certificate of Use program:
+FeesThe following fee schedule is proposed for the Certificate of Use program:

-The following ree schedule is proposed for the octanicate of ose program.
-Application Fee (only applicable to initial application) \$60 Certificate of Use Fee, Based on Use Home-Based Businesses \$100 Vacation Rentals (any rental less than 30 days) \$200 Residential Apartment Buildings \$150 +\$10 per unit Rental Units (including single-family homes, rented for 30 \$100 days or more) All Other Commercial Uses \$200 Nonprofit Organizations \$75 Other Fees Modification to CU \$60 After-the-Fact Penalty 2x the Certificate of Use Fee Late Renewal Penalty, 90 days or less 25% of Certificate of Use Fee Late Renewal Penalty, 91 days to 180 days 50% of Certificate of Use Fee Late Renewal Penalty, 181 days or more 100% of the Certificate of Use Fee Reinspection Fee \$30
+Application Fee (only applicable to initial application) \$60 Certificate of Use Fee, Based on Use Home-Based Businesses \$200 Vacation Rentals (any rental less than 30 days) \$200 Residential Apartment Buildings \$150 +\$10 per unit Rental Units (including single-family homes, rented for \$100 30 days or more) All Other Commercial Uses \$200 Other Fees Modification to CU \$60 After-the-Fact Penalty 2x the Certificate of Use Fee Late Renewal Penalty, 90 days or less 25% of Certificate of Use Fee Late Renewal Penalty, 91 days to 180 days 50% of Certificate of Use Fee Late Renewal Penalty, 181 days or more 100% of the Certificate of Use Fee Reinspection Fee \$30